dcardonab/Berklee-MTEC_340/Resources/unity/unity_ui.md

+# Unity UI

-# Panels
+## Panels

 Panels are the small windows that are found in Unity.
 There are 6 different panels in Unity:

 1. Scene

     * Used to place objects in the 2D or 3D space.

 2. Game

     * Shows what the game will look like from the camera’s perspective.

 3. Hierarchy

     * Shows scenes and objects on the scene.

     * Parenting: Groups objects as children, and allows them to be control by the parent’s transforms.

 4. Console

     * Displays errors, warnings, and other messages via Debug.Log

 5. Project

     * Finder and File organizer.

 6. Inspector

     * Displays information about a game object.

+> **Tip** - Double clicking on a panel tab maximizes that panel to fit the Unity application window.

+## Layouts

+A layout is an arrangement of Panels in the Unity application window.

+Use **Window > Layouts** or the dropdown menus in the top right of the Unity application window for different panel arrangements.

 ## Tips

-* Double clicking on a panel tab maximizes that panel to fit the Unity application window.

-* Use **Window > Layouts** or the dropdown menus in the top right of the Unity application window for different panel arrangements.
+* To center an object in the Scene panel:

+    * Select object in the hierarchy.

+    * Move cursor over the Scene panel.

+    * Press the **F** key.